-If you have been arrested for DUI, it is imperative to have a Atlanta DUI Attorney on your side.
 The beginning of the legal process is the arraignment.
 Also, the Georgia Department of Driver Services(DDS) will have a civil case pending against you.
 So that you can return to school, work or any of your other commitments, our office can be there for you on Monday morning.
 It does not violate your terms of release or your bond, when we appear for you.

 The Process Of Arrest:

 It is by a stop of some sort by a criminal law enforcement officer that a DUI arrest begins.
 You must always remember that you do have constitutional rights.
 An officer cannot simply for some arbitrary or random reason simply initiate a traffic stop.
 There has to be some sort of articulable and reasonable suspicion that some sort of wrongdoing exists.
 This means that for just any reason the Atlanta Police cannot pull you over.
 There must be a legitimate one that they have in order to make the stop.

 When an officer allegedly sees a traffic offense such as:

 - Failure to maintain lane,

 - Aggressive driving

 - Violation of a stop sign, or